Easy Rainbow Loom Bracelets with Beads Tutorial

 Perler Beads 6,000 Count Bucket-Multi MixHama Beads and Pegboards in Tub (Yellow)

 I've gone with a total of 48 bands for this design.
 This is enough to fit a very petite adult wrist or a child's wrist.
-You might need to adjust for more or less depending on how small or big the bracelet with beads needs to be.
+You might need to adjust for more or less loom bands depending on how small or big the bracelet with beads needs to be.

 Monster Tail Mini Loom BraceletRainbow loom Official Monster Tail